danielqiang/BioModels-DAG/README.md

 Biomodels-ETL is a customizable ETL pipeline and DAG engine for visualizing SBML [BioModels](https://www.ebi.ac.uk/biomodels/) (mathematical models for biological systems).
-It generates NetworkX DAGs that can be exported (most graph data formats e.g. JSON, YAML, GraphML, etc. are supported) and visualized as semantic data networks.
+It generates NetworkX DAGs that can be exported and visualized as semantic data networks.

 Example network (visualized with Cytoscape):